pansapabloISR/seragro.gruposer.com.ar/replit.md

 - Desktop floating button spacing: WhatsApp at 110px from bottom, Mavilda at 20px (90px separation)
 - Desktop horizontal positioning: Both buttons at 40px from right edge
 - Mobile floating button spacing: WhatsApp at 75px from bottom, Mavilda at 15px (60px separation, 160px width)
-- Mobile horizontal positioning: WhatsApp at 40px from right, Mavilda at 40px from right (both aligned)
+- Mobile horizontal positioning: WhatsApp at 80px from right, Mavilda at 40px from right
 - Updated all WhatsApp contact numbers from 5493401514509 to 5493465432688
 - Changed Mavilda agent image to "mavilda ingeniera agronoma.png"
 - Fixed mobile/desktop cache issues with file renaming and meta tags
-- Cache-busting version updated to v=1760118197
+- Cache-busting version updated to v=1760118542
-- Floating buttons optimized for mobile: Both buttons at 40px from edge (aligned)
+- Floating buttons optimized for mobile: WhatsApp at 80px from edge, Mavilda at 40px from edge
 - Desktop buttons at 40px from right edge for consistent spacing